 CHC Scholars have the opportunity to major and minor in one (or more!) of the many humanities fields offered by CWRU’s College of Arts and Sciences.
 If you click on each discipline’s name in the list below, you’ll be taken to CWRU’s website for that department or program.
-If you have any questions about the CHC’s available majors, please email Allison Morgan, the CHC Program Manager at CWRU, at firstname.lastname@example.org.
+If you have any questions about the CHC’s available majors, please email Lisa Nielson, the CHC Associate Director, at firstname.lastname@example.org.

 CWRU Humanities Programs